wlonk/arcadia/vingt-et-un.md

 pan out, the person with the higher total without going bust gets to decide.
 But consensus and collaboration should be the order of the day.

-At the end of the scene, each player evaluates whether they fulfilled any of the card draws for their social role.
-If so, they draw a card.
+At the end of the scene (which may include many exchanges), each player evaluates whether they fulfilled any of the conditions for their social role.
+If so, they take a token.
 They do not have to have fought for stakes to do this.
-There is no maximum hand size.
-You do not keep your hands between sessions, though.

-Then, each player evaluates whether they fulfilled any of the token draws for their two desires.
-They may draw one token for each desire they hit, so zero, one, or two.
-You may not have more than ten tokens, but you keep them between sessions.
+Then, each player evaluates whether they fulfilled any of the conditions for their two desires.
+They may draw one card for each desire they hit, so zero, one, or two.

 ## Face cards